-Are you a senior living in or near West Covina, CA?
+Are you a senior living in Los Angeles County and Orange County, West Covina or the surrounding areas?
 If you are 62 and older you may qualify for a reverse mortgage loan.
 Contact Susan & Manuel Perez to see if you qualify!

 A Home Equity Conversion Mortgage (HECM) is the formal name of the government-backed loan that many commonly refer to as the 'reverse mortgage' loan.
 The Home Equity Conversion Mortgage is backed by H.U.D.
 (The Department of Housing & Urban Development) and may help qualified homeowners 62 and older enhance their cash flow during retirement.
 There may also be private jumbo reverse mortgages¹ available in your area for higher-valued properties (usually over $1,000,000 in value) which are not insured by FHA.
 Jumbo reverse mortgage loans are unique and their features and requirements vary by the lender offering them.